-- 4-H members must show their own 4H livestock in showmanship. - b.
-A Grand and Reserve Grand will be chosen in junior and senior showmanship. - c.
+- a.
+4-H members must show their own 4H livestock in showmanship. - b.
+A grand and reserve grand will be chosen in junior and Senior showmanship. - c.
 All exhibitors must show their own animals unless they have two animals in the same class, then another Lane Co.
-4H member can assist. - e.
-In all livestock species the Peewee and Open Class Showmanship will be held after all other showmanship clas- - No outside help allowed with fitting/showing in every species.
-Only Lane County 4H families and project leaders will be allowed to help with fitting of livestock at the fair. - f.
-All livestock members that are showing breeding or market animals, or plan to have animals as part of the livestock premium sale, will need to complete and age appropriate YQCA (Youth for the Quality Care of Animals) class either in person or online before July 1 of the current year. - g.
-All animals are subject to examination by the Exhibition staff or their representatives and shall be free of clinical signs of infectious or contagious disease. - Feed and bedding for livestock will be furnished by the exhibitor. - i.
-Stall cards must be displayed with all animals. - j.
-The livestock fund will only be used to compensate for livestock that dies at the Lane County Fair. - k.
+4H member can assist. - c.
+All livestock members that are showing breeding or market animals, or plan to have animals as part of the livestock premium sale, will need to complete and age appropriate YQCA(Youth for the Quality Care of Animals) class either in person or online before July 1st of the current year. - d.
+All animals are subject to examination by the Exhibition staff or their representatives and shall be free of clinical signs of infectious or contagious disease. - e.
+Feed and bedding for livestock will be furnished by the exhibitor. - f.
+Stall cards must be displayed with all animals. - g.
+The livestock fund will only be used to compensate for livestock that dies at the Lane County Fair. - h.
 Average daily gain, total gain and cost of gain will be computed on each marketing animal on display.
-Please note that each exhibitor is responsible for card display during the fair. - Under Kansas Law, there is no liability for an injury to or death of a participant in domestic animal activities resulting from the inherent risks of domestic animal activities, pursuant to Section 1 through 4 of KSA 60-208.
+Please note that each exhibitor is responsible for card display during the fair. - i.
+Under Kansas Law, there is no liability for an injury to or death of a participant in domestic animal activities resulting from the inherent risks of domestic animal activities, pursuant to Section 1 through 4 of KSA 60-208.
 You are assuming the risk of participating in this domestic animal activity.